 Innovate with an Essential Oil Spray

 Often, dog-owners prefer a natural cleaning solution to a synthetic one.
-In that case, you can make your own essential-oils-based cleaner.
+In that case, you can make an essential-oils based cleaner.
 It will work on both the carpets and the floors.

 To make it, mix the following ingredients in a spray bottle: